Photo by Unknown (prototype asset)

 Bali’s Hotel Zones

 Bali’s tourism geography divides into five meaningfully different zones — Ubud (cultural, jungle, rice terrace), Seminyak/Canggu (beach clubs, nightlife, restaurants), Uluwatu (cliff-edge surf, sunset temples, secluded beaches), Sanur (quieter east-facing beach, families), and Nusa Dua (resort zone, calm protected beach, international chain hotels).
-Each zone has a different type of the finest hotel, and the right choice depends entirely on the trip’s primary purpose.
+Each zone favors a different kind of hotel, and the right choice depends entirely on the trip’s primary purpose.

 Ubud — Jungle and Culture